 If the excess cancer cases include many different types of cancer over a period of many years, it’s not likely to be a true cancer cluster.
 And it’s very unlikely to be caused by a single environmental factor or exposure.

 It’s also important to remember that cancer is common.
+Millions of new cases are diagnosed every year.
 Nearly half of all men and a little over one-third of all women in the United States will develop cancer during their lifetimes.
-It’s a leading cause of death – cancer causes about 1 out of every 5 deaths in the United States.
 So, it’s fairly common for several people in a relatively small area to develop cancer around the same time.

 Statistics can usually help figure out if a cancer cluster is strictly due to chance.
 But if the excess number of cases reported in a cancer cluster looks significant based on statistics, it does not mean that they are caused by something unique to that area.
 Some clustering of cancer cases happens by chance, but people tend to notice and report situations where rates seem to be above average.